SyncfusionSuccinctlyE-Books/Ubuntu-Server-Succinctly/README.md

 Every file in the repo is a small bashscript sample.

-### Ubuntu Server Succinctly's samples ###
+### Ubuntu Server Succinctly samples ###

-Please, follow the instructions in every scrip sample in order to run each one of them.
+Follow the instructions in every script sample in order to run each one of them.